lkcampbell/brackets-lorem-ipsum/README.md

 command `lorem_wrap40_nowrap` will insert Lorem Ipsum text with no word wrapping.

 ##### List of Current Options
+**_p[count]:** Inserts a certain number of random Lorem Ipsum paragraphs into the current document.
+The `count` option indicates how many paragraphs to insert.
+For example, `lorem_p3` will insert three paragraphs into the document If the `count` option is not provided, one paragraph will be inserted.

+**_s[count]:** Inserts a certain number of random Lorem Ipsum sentences into the current document.
+The `count` option indicates how many sentences to insert.
+For example, `lorem_s3` will insert three sentences into the document If the `count` option is not provided, one sentence will be inserted.

 **_w[count]:** Inserts a certain number of random Lorem Ipsum words into the current document.
 The `count` option indicates how many words to insert.
 For example, `lorem_w40` will insert 40 random words into the document.
 If the `count` option is not provided, one word will be inserted.

-**_s[count]:** Inserts a certain number of random Lorem Ipsum sentences into the current document.
-The `count` option indicates how many sentences to insert.
-For example, `lorem_s3` will insert three sentences into the document If the `count` option is not provided, one sentence will be inserted.

-**_p[count]:** Inserts a certain number of random Lorem Ipsum paragraphs into the current document.
-The `count` option indicates how many paragraphs to insert.
-For example, `lorem_p3` will insert three paragraphs into the document If the `count` option is not provided, one paragraph will be inserted.

 **_short:** Makes all words, sentences, or paragraphs short length.

 **_medium:** Makes all words, sentences, or paragraphs medium length.
+This is the default size

 **_long:** Makes all words, sentences, or paragraphs long length.

 **_vlong:** Makes all words, sentences, or paragraphs very long length.

-**_html:** Provides Lorem Ipsum text in HTML format.

 **_nowrap:** Inserts Lorem Ipsum text without any word wrapping.

 **_wrap[width]:** Word wraps Lorem Ipsum text using the specified `width` For example, `lorem_wrap40` will wrap the text at 40 characters.
 By default, the word wrap option is on and the width is set to 80 characters.
-If you want to turn word wrap off, use the `.nowrap` option.
+If you want to turn word wrap off, use the `_nowrap` option.

+**_html:** Provides Lorem Ipsum text in HTML format.

 ### Roadmap